swissup/swissup.github.io/m1/extensions/firecheckout/supported-modules/pook-collectinstore.md

- 2. Since Pook_CollectInStore module replaces standard magento checkout actions with its own, instead of using magento observers, and their developers not willing to improve their module for free, one of our customers kindly share its own solution.
+ 2. Since Pook_CollectInStore module replaces standard magento checkout actions with its own, instead of using magento observers, and their developers not willing to improve their module for free, you need to apply the chnages below.

+    This solution was created by our customer from **"MageMEGA - Managed Magento Hosting"**.

     Open `app/code/community/Pook/CollectInStore/etc/config.xml` and add the
     following code to the `frontend` section: